exponea/exponea-android-sdk/Documentation/in-app-messages.md

 > 📘
 >
-> Refer to the [In-App Messages](https://documentation.bloomreach.com/engagement/docs/in-app-messages) user guide for instructions on how to create in-app messages in the Engagement web app.
+> Refer to the [In-app messages](https://documentation.bloomreach.com/engagement/docs/in-app-messages) user guide for instructions on how to create in-app messages in the Engagement web app.

+> 📘
+>
+> Also see [In-app messages FAQ](https://support.bloomreach.com/hc/en-us/articles/18152718785437-In-App-Messages-FAQ) at Bloomreach Support Help Center.

 ## Tracking